arcus/education_modules/r_summary_stats/r_summary_stats.md

 Now we get counts for each type of diagnosis!
 Much better.

 There are also several other variables that are represented in the data as 0 or 1, but should really be considered as factors.
-We’ll clean those up now.
-We could do it with individual commands like `cytomegalovirus$sex <- as.factor(cytomegalovirus$sex)`, but instead we’ll take a look at another approach:
+We'll clean those up now.
+We could do it with individual commands like `cytomegalovirus$sex <- as.factor(cytomegalovirus$sex)`, but instead we'll take a look at another approach:

 ``` r
 cytomegalovirus <- cytomegalovirus |>